Treatment for IBS With Constipation (IBS-C)

-Laxatives work well for occasional constipation, but they don't treat all IBS symptoms such as stomach aches and bloating.
+Laxatives help you go to the bathroom and may work well for occasional constipation.
+But they can be harmful if you take them regularly.
+And they don't treat all IBS symptoms such as stomachaches and bloating.

-is also approved for this condition.
-The drug is a capsule taken once daily on an empty stomach, at least 30 minutes before the first meal of the day.
-Linzess helps relieve constipation by helping bowel movements occur more often.
-It is not for use in those 17 years of age or younger.
-The most common side effect of Linzess is diarrhea.
+Linaclotide (Linzess) treats both men and woman with IBS-C when other treatments have not worked.
+The drug is a capsule you take once daily on an empty stomach, at least 30 minutes before the first meal of the day.
+It helps relieve constipation by helping bowel movements happen more often.
+People age 17 or younger shouldn’t take it.
+The most common side effect is diarrhea.

-Doctors may use other prescription medications to help relieve some of the symptoms of IBS, such as constipation, diarrhea, or abdominal cramping.
+Doctors may suggest other medications to help relieve some symptoms of IBS, such as constipation, diarrhea, or belly cramping.

 Your doctor may prescribe you a low dose of antidepressants for your IBS.
 This doesn't necessarily mean that you are depressed.
 Antidepressants can block the brain's perception of pain in the gut.